Azure/communication-ui-library/samples/Meeting/README.md

-# Call and Chat Sample
+# Call with Chat Sample

 🚧 Be advised we are currently working on polishing the samples in this repo. 🚧